AdobeDocs/experience-manager-cloud-service.pt-BR/help/headless/graphql-api/content-fragments.md

 "*Explore GraphQL is maintained by the Apollo team.
 Our goal is to give developers and technical leaders around the world all of the tools they need to understand and adopt GraphQL.*".
 -->

-Para obter informações sobre a API do GraphQL, consulte as seguintes seções (entre muitos outros recursos):
+Para obter mais informações sobre a API GraphQL, consulte as seguintes seções (entre muitos outros recursos):

 * Em [graphql.org](https://graphql.org):